 Leaves of Absence

 Leaves of absence and vacation may be granted to residents at the discretion of the program director in accordance with the institution’s rules.
-Depending on the length of absence granted by your program, the required period of graduate medical education may be extended accordingly.
+Depending on the length of absence granted by the program, the required period of graduate medical education may be extended accordingly.
 Residency program directors and their institutional GME offices determine the need for extension of residency training.
 Therefore, it is not up to the ABR to determine graduation dates for individual residents.

 Failure to Qualify

 If a program director fails to indicate in writing that a resident will have the required training and will have achieved adequate professional qualifications before the examination, documentation of the reason(s) must be submitted, along with evidence that the resident has been appropriately apprised of these deficiencies.
 If a program director states that a resident has not successfully completed one or more rotations, that statement must have the signature of two other faculty members from the same program, supporting the claim of unsatisfactory completion.